 You may need an overall position (OP) for university entry.
 This is a statewide ranking students get after finishing Year 12.

 There are other ways to get into university if you don’t have an OP.

 Search for courses at your chosen university or with the Queensland Tertiary Admissions Centre (QTAC).
 Once you have chosen your course, you must apply through QTAC for entry.

 You may qualify to teach in a long day care or kindergarten service if you’re already a registered primary teacher and you hold or are studying towards an approved diploma level qualification.

 Jobs are usually advertised in newspapers and online job sites.

 Find childcare contacts for advice on job opportunities and industry news.

 The jobs board at the Kindergarten Advisory Support Service lets you search for work and post your resume.

-Registration is not compulsory for early childhood teachers working in early childhood services.
+Registration is not compulsory for early childhood teachers working in early childhood services, other than in the case of primary teachers with approved diploma-level qualifications.
 However any teacher employed in a school (including Prep-Year 3 teachers) does need to be registered with the Queensland College of Teachers.

 You must have a blue card to work with children in Queensland.
 This involves a police check.
 A fee is charged to apply.